-Since its inception in 2013, the Dow Sustainability Fellows Program has addressed the challenge of creating a sustainable world using natural and social sciences, innovative decision tools, and dynamic approaches to academics, operations, collaboration, and change-making.
+Since its inception in 2013, the Dow Sustainability Fellows Program addresses the challenge of creating a sustainable world using natural and social sciences, innovative decision tools, and dynamic approaches to academics, operations, collaboration, and change-making.

-Each year, 35 sustainability-minded graduate students from across campus form interdisciplinary teams and collaborate to co-create actionable, high-impact solutions for the clients they serve.
-Dow Fellows partner with businesses, non-profit organizations, and communities—all in an effort to advance sustainable practices.
+Each year, 34 graduate students from across campus form interdisciplinary teams and collaborate to co-create actionable, high-impact solutions for the organizational partners they serve.
+Dow Fellows work with businesses, non-profit organizations, and communities—all in an effort to advance sustainable practices.

 The program centers on two critical challenges: addressing climate protection and embracing a circular economy.
 This sharp focus allows Dow Sustainability Fellows to engage for impact.